Stochastic dynamics at the back of a gene drive eradication wave: Models

 Traveling wave solutions contain important information for the biological interpretation of the results.
 The speed $\vc$ is the rate of propagation of the drive population.
 Under assumptions \eqref{eq:ass_trav_waves}, the profile $\N{D}(z)$ has exponential decay both when $z$ goes to $+\infty$ and $-\infty$ (Figure \ref{fig:front_deter}).
 The profile $\N{W}(z)$ has exponential decay when $z$ goes to $-\infty$.
 This can be expressed as follows:

 The rates of decay denoted by $\lambda$ play a key role in our analysis.
-It would be possible to derive several qualitative conclusions to some extent of generality, but we opt for simplicity, and we limit our analysis to the case of pulled traveling waves (see \cite{klay2023} for the notion of pulled versus pushed waves in the context of population eradication by a gene drive), because the speed $\vc$ is explicitly known in that case:
+It would be possible to derive several qualitative conclusions to some extent of generality, but we opt for simplicity, and we limit our analysis to the case of pulled traveling waves. \lk{A wave is said to be pulled if the wave speed coincides with the minimal speed of the linearized problem at low density (here low number of drive alleles).
+This occurs when the (drive alleles) population has its best reproductive success at low density and only these low densities contribute to the formation of the leading edge of the invasion.
+Conversely, a wave is said to be pushed if the wave speed is strictly larger than the minimal speed of the linearized problem.
+In contrast with pulled waves, the best reproductive success is at intermediate or high densities and these densities contribute significantly to the formation of the leading edge of the invasion.
+The speed $\vc$ is explicitly known in the case of a pulled wave:}

 (see Appendix~\ref{app:lambda_cont} for details).